 The most visited temple in all of Ayutthaya – Wat Mahathat, which was regarded as the center of Buddhism in the old kingdom.
 You’ll see so many tourist busses (nowadays it’s more than 50% Chinese), many of which just pass through the city and pick this one site for their visit.

 As you can see in my picture, many parts of the temple complex have collapsed over the centuries (it was constructed in 1374), partly because of the brutal attack by the Burmese, and partly because of the natural aging process.
 The most photographed object in Wat Mahathat is the head of a stone Buddha image within the roots of a mighty tree.

-Tip: After visiting Wat Mahathat, it’s a good idea to take your lunch (or at least coffee and snack) in one of the cosy restaurants opposite the temple – my recommendation: Coffee Old City.
-Western dining options are limited to non-existent in most other sites.
+Tip: After visiting Wat Mahathat, it’s a good idea to take your lunch (or at least coffee and snack) in one of the cosy restaurants opposite the temple – my recommendation: Coffee Old City for western food or Pa Lek Boat Noodle for local Thai food.

 - Entrance Fee: 50 Baht

 Wat Yai Chai Mongkhon is my favorite temple in Ayutthaya.

 There are relatively few foreigners here – probably because most of them just rent a bicycle instead of motorbike and then it’s too far for them to make their way to the eastern end (and actually on the other side of the river) of the Old City.